cholnhial/notjs/README.md

 ```bash
 npm install notjs-react
 ```
+See below on instructions on how to deploy the Spring Boot server.

 **NPM Package:** [notjs-react](https://www.npmjs.com/package/notjs-react)

 NotJS is intended to be used mainly on blogs where you want to demo language features.
 I now use it on my [blog](https://chol.dev) to demo new Java features.